 The collateral haircut for each newly issued CMBS with an average life of five years or less will be 15%.
-For newly issued CMBS with average lives beyond five years, collateral haircuts will increase by one percentage point for each additional year (or portion thereof) of average life beyond five years.
+For newly issued

+CMBS with average lives beyond five years, collateral haircuts will increase by one percentage point for each additional year (or portion thereof) of average life beyond five years.
 No CMBS may have an average life beyond ten years.

-The TALF loan amount for each legacy CMBS will be the lesser of the dollar purchase price on trade date or the market price as of subscription date of the CMBS less, in either case, the base dollar haircut (from par) indicated below.
-A legacy CMBS will not be eligible collateral for a TALF loan if either its dollar purchase price or market price as of subscription date is less than its base dollar haircut.
+The TALF loan amount for each legacy CMBS (if the borrower is not an Eligible PPIF Borrower) will be the lesser of the dollar purchase price on trade date or, the market price as of subscription date-of, or a value based on the CMBSNew York Fed's risk assessment, less, in either case, the base dollar haircut (from par).
 The base dollar haircut for each legacy CMBS with an average life of five years or less will be 15% of par.
-For legacy CMBS with an average life beyond five years, base dollar haircuts will increase by one percentage point of par for each additional year (or portion thereof) of average life beyond five years.
+For legacy CMBS with average lives beyond five years, base dollar haircuts will increase by one percentage point of par for each additional year (or portion thereof) of average life beyond five years.
+If the borrower is an Eligible PPIF Borrower, the TALF loan amount for each legacy CMBS will be the lesser of the dollar purchase price on trade date or the, market price as of subscription date of the CMBS, or a value based on the New York Fed's risk assessment, less the base dollar haircut indicated above multiplied by 150 percent.
+A legacy CMBS will not be eligible collateral for a TALF loan if either its dollar purchase price or market price as of subscription date is less than its base dollar haircut (or if the borrower of the applicable TALF loan is an Eligible PPIF Borrower, its base dollar haircut multiplied by 150 percent).